Jim Backus

 Catherine 'Katie' Boyle

-Italian-born, she appeared on quiz shows and on 'What's My Line' and 'Juke Box Jury' as well as presenting the Eurovision Song Contest.
+Italian-born, she appeared on quiz shows and on 'What's My Line' and 'Juke Box Jury' as well as presenting the Eurovision Song Contest in the 1960s and 1970s.

 Julia Braddock